Plant-based protein powder vs whey?

 Plant-based proteins have a considerably smaller environmental impact than whey protein.
 Although whey protein does offer a way for farmers to reduce waste – whey protein is a byproduct of yogurt and cheese production – it is part of the industrial dairy industry, which has a profound impact on the environment.
-Dairy cows and their manure produce enormous amounts of greenhouse gas emissions.
-The poor handling of manure and fertilizers pollute local water resources.
-Unsustainable dairy farming and feed production can also lead to the loss of ecologically important areas such as prairies, wetlands, and forests.
+Dairy cows and their manure produce enormous amounts of greenhouse gas emissions, the poor handling of manure and fertilizers pollute local water resources, and unsustainable dairy farming and feed production can also lead to the loss of ecologically important areas such as prairies, wetlands, and forests.
 If you care about our planet, whey protein can be a hard pill to swallow.

 Plants are better for your skin.